biell/alti-server/README.md

 is desired in an A to B, then setting `/set ballScore -1 -1` would also help accomplish this game type.

+Records will be kept for races.
+For races where each team has a single spawn point, the nickname of the player who crosses the finish line first will be stored with the record.
+If teams have multiple spawn points, then a record will only be saved if the number of players is at least equal to the number of spawn points, and then the name of the team will be stored with the record.

 ### Large Map Coops
 Many new spawn options are available with the `alti+server`.
 Players can be configured to spawn where they last died, to make continuation